 2008 | DREW BREES

-NFL Quarterback Drew Brees with his wife Brittany, was presented by Senator David Vitter and Chairman Paxton Baker.
+The NFL’s all-time leading passer and his wife, Brittany, are presented by Senator David Vitter and Chairman Paxton Baker.

-Already a recipient of the NFL’s Walter Payton Man of the Year Award, Brees founded his own non-profit organization, The Brees Dream Foundation, whose mission is to provide care, education, and opportunities for children facing adversity.
+A recipient of the NFL’s Walter Payton Man of the Year Award, Brees founded his own non-profit organization, The Brees Dream Foundation, to provide care, education, and opportunities for children facing adversity.

 Johnson created The Rock Foundation to educate, empower, and enrich the lives of children worldwide through its youth physical fitness and obesity prevention program and its educational worldwide giving program.